Yamaha E-70/EX-2

 About the E-70 and EX-2

-This is why I've always kept an eye on their analog organs, feeling an hunch that they may well hide some glorious polyphonic analog synth hardware that usually is prohibitively expensive to acquire (looking at you CS synths).
+This is why I've always kept an eye on their organs, feeling an hunch that they may well hide some glorious polyphonic analog (or digital) synth hardware that usually is prohibitively expensive to acquire (looking at you CS synths).

 To the left you can see the gorgeous fiberglass body version of the E-70 called the EX-2.
-It's exactly the same internally sans a few presets being different.
+It's exactly the same internally, but has a few different presets and lacks the internal amp + (leslie) speakers.

 Marc Brasse kindly donated his E-70 to me, so I went from an hunch to a deep-dive and oh boy is there a lot of goodness in there.